Drew Hutchison (rugby league): 2021

 Hutchison played a total of 20 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42–6.

 2022

 Hutchison played 25 games for the Sydney Roosters in the 2022 NRL season including the clubs elimination final loss to South Sydney.
 Throughout the season he featured as a Hooker, Five-Eighth and Centre.

+2023

+In round 24 of the 2023 NRL season, Hutchison playing at six scored two tries for the Sydney Roosters in their 30-14 victory over the Dolphins.

+Hutchison played a total of 17 games for the Sydney Roosters in the 2023 NRL season.
+On 21 September, it was announced that Hutchison would not be offered a new contract with the Sydney Roosters and would be released.

+Hutchison then signed a contract to join Canterbury ahead of the 2024 NRL season.

+2024

+Hutchison played 13 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th on the table.
+Hutchison did not feature in the clubs elimination final loss against Manly.

+2025

+Hutchison played no games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+He instead played 12 games for the clubs reserve grade side.